Thanksgiving meals are expected to be cheaper in 2024 as turkey prices drop

 Of course, not everything is cheaper.

-Prices for processed products like dinner rolls and cubed stuffing increased more than 8% from 2023, for example, the Farm Bureau said.
+Prices for processed foods such as dinner rolls and cubed stuffing increased more than 8% from 2023, for example, the Farm Bureau said.
 That's primarily attributable to non-food-related inflation such as labor costs, pushing up prices "for partners across the food supply chain," the group said in its analysis.

 Aside from labor costs, there were many contributors to fast-rising grocery prices during the pandemic era.

-Higher costs for energy such as gasoline and diesel fuel translate into higher prices across the food supply chain, such as to distribute groceries to store shelves, experts said.
+Higher costs for energy, including gasoline and diesel fuel, translate into higher prices across the food supply chain, such as distribution of groceries to store shelves, experts said.

 "Food price growth slowed in 2023 as wholesale food prices and these other inflationary factors eased from 2022," the USDA said, and it has declined further in 2024.